 Can I do my own land survey on my property?

 In Victoria, the law states that property boundary surveys need to be conducted or at least supervised by a practising licensed surveyor.
-Any survey performed by unlicensed practitioners can compromise the development of the land or property as there is no legal standing for unlicensed surveys.
+Any survey performed by unlicensed practitioners can compromise the development of the land or property.
+Unlicensed surveys have no legal standing.

 What’s the difference between a Land Surveyor and a Building Surveyor?